 meines Herzens Weide,

-Jesu, meine Zier,
+Jesu, meine Zier:

-ach, wie lang, ach lange
+ach wie lang, ach lange

 ist dem Herzen bange,

-und verlangst nach dir,
+und verlangt nach dir!

-mein Bräutigam,
+Gottes Lamm, mein Bräutigam,

 außer dir soll mir auf Erden

-nichts sonst liebers werden.
+nichts sonst Liebers werden.

-2 Unter deinen Schirmen
+2 Unter deinem Schirmen

-bin ich vor dem Stürmen
+bin ich vor den Stürmen

 aller Feinde frei.

-Laß den Satan Wittern,
+Laß den Satan wittern,

 mir steht Jesus bei.

-gleich kracht und blitzt,
+Ob es jetzt gleich kracht und blitzt,

-obgleich Sünd und Hölle schrecken,
+ob gleich Sünd und Hölle schrecken;

 Jesus will mich decken.